Great cocktail bars to put on your to-do list

-It might be fun to try out cocktail bars in Perth and Fremantle that you haven't visited before too.
+It could be fun to try out cocktail bars in Perth and Fremantle that you haven't visited before.
 While WA is well known for world class wine and craft beers, the extraordinary range of imaginative cocktails and mocktails is worth celebrating in itself.
 Here's a rundown of some great cocktail bars to put on your 'to do' list.

 Bathers Beach House